 Why “Zoom Fatigue” is Taxing the Brain

-The way we communicate with one another is much more complicated than we might think.
-During an in-person conversation, the brain focuses only partly on the words being spoken, but it also retrieves additional information from many non-verbal cues, such as whether someone is fidgeting while they talk, how close they are sitting to you, whether someone is facing you, and so on.
+The way we communicate with one another is much more complicated than you might think.
+During an in-person conversation, the brain focuses only partly on the words being spoken.
+It also retrieves additional information from many non-verbal cues, such as whether someone is fidgeting while they talk, how close they are sitting to you, whether someone is facing you, and so on.
 These various cues help tell us what is being conveyed and what’s expected in response from the listener.
-Humans evolved for this type of interaction so perceiving these cues is second nature for most of us and comes with little effort and ease.
+Humans have evolved using this type of interaction so perceiving these cues is second nature for most of us.
+It happens with little effort and is almost unnoticeable.

 There is a positive side to everything if you choose to look at life that way.
-For instance, video chatting has been a saving grace for so many and has allowed us to have human connection on-demand, especially when in-person connection is not an option.
-We can have long-distance relationships, work remotely from home while being with our families, and catch-up with our grandparents and others who are the most isolated during our current situation.
-New technology and ways of communicating are nothing short of miracles - we just have to be mindful of how we adapt to new circumstances in a way that is most beneficial for our mental and physical health.
+For instance, video chatting has been a saving grace for so many.
+It has allowed us to have human connection on-demand, especially when an in-person connection is not an option.
+We can have long-distance relationships, work remotely from home while being with our families, and catch up with our grandparents and others who are the most isolated during our current situation.
+New technology and ways of communicating are nothing short of miracles – we just have to be mindful of how we adapt to new circumstances in a way that is most beneficial for our mental and physical health.

-5 Ways to avoid (or recover from) Zoom Meetings
+5 Ways to Avoid & Recover from Zoom Meetings

 Although we can’t change the circumstances we are in, we can change how we show up during the workday and during our free time to avoid Zoom fatigue.
 Here are 5 tips to help with your back-to-back video calls.

-- Move Your Body - Get up and stretch or walk around between meetings and get your blood flowing!
-We aren’t meant to be sedentary 24 hours a day - I recommend getting up every 45 minutes for a walk or stretch.
-You can also shift between sitting and standing or using a standing desk (or another surface like your kitchen counter) during a meeting.
+Get up and stretch or walk around between meetings to get your blood flowing!
+We aren’t meant to be sedentary 24 hours a day.
+I recommend getting up every 45 minutes for a walk or stretch.
+You can also shift between sitting and standing or try using a standing desk (or another surface like your kitchen counter) during a meeting.
 Even if you need to take a break during a meeting to stretch you can always turn off your camera for a quick stretch break.

-- Practice the “20-20-20” Rule- Look at something other than a screen that’s 20 feet away for 20 seconds every 20 minutes in order to avoid eye strain.
+Look at something other than a screen that’s 20 feet away for 20 seconds every 20 minutes in order to avoid eye strain.
 This will also help anchor you back into the present moment and make you feel more grounded throughout the day.
 Our eyes can dart back and forth a lot.
 We can also often end up staring at ourselves.
 By keeping an eye on your focus you ensure that you can avoid some of the strain on your brain and eyes.

-Instead of a gallery view where you can see everyone at once, shift to speaker view so you only have to focus on one person at a time.
+Instead of a gallery view where you can see everyone at once, shift to “Speaker View” so you only have to focus on one person at a time.
 With this view you’ll only focus on the person speaking.
 Also, if it is distracting to look at yourself for hours on end, use a Post-It note to cover up that portion of the screen.
 Staring at yourself is disarming.
 The more you can avoid it the easier it will be to avoid Zoom fatigue.

-- Switch up your Location - Try to make where you work feel different from where you live.
-This might sound a little difficult if you live in a studio apartment or other small space, but it’s as simple as changing the room’s lighting once you’re done with work, taking away the blankets and extra pillows during work hours (this will also help with posture and alertness.)
-My favorite thing to do at the end of a work day is light my Serena Loves Candle - it makes me get in that zen space so I feel relaxed and ready for bedtime.
+Try to make where you work feel different from where you live.
+This might sound a little difficult if you live in a studio apartment or other small space.
+But this can be as simple as changing the room’s lighting once you’re done with work, or taking away extra blankets or pillows during work hours.
+This can help with posture and alertness.
+My favorite thing to do at the end of a workday is light my Serena Loves Candle.
+It gets me into a zen space so I feel relaxed and ready for bedtime.
 By setting up a separate work space you ensure you can “turn off” the work day and relax.

 XO – Serena